jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/12_effect_measures.md

         What thresholds or ranges did you use to judge whether the size of the effect was large enough to be clinically important?
 Give the rationale for choosing them.

         Were results from different studies re-expressed to a single type of effect measure in the synthesis – for example analyzing risk ratios from several different studies and calculating a single absolute risk reduction based on an assumed comparator risk
+summary:
+    text: Specify for each outcome the effect measure(s) (e.g. risk ratio, mean difference) used in the synthesis or presentation of results.
 ---

 Specify for each outcome the effect measure(s) (such as risk ratio, mean difference) used in the synthesis or presentation of results.